sathishmepco/Digital-Signing-and-Verifying/README.md

 ```

 ## Publishing the Public Key
+In order to verify the signature in other side, we need to have public key.
+So along with signature we have to public key to verify the signature of the message.
 ```
 	keytool -exportcert -alias mykeypair -storetype PKCS12 -keystore mykeypair.p12 -file pub_certificate.cer -rfc -storepass changeit
 ```

 ## Generate Certificate Signing Request - (Needed for CA signed certificate)
+if we're going to work with a CA-signed certificate, then we need to create a certificate signing request (CSR).
+We do this with the certreq command:
 ```
 	keytool -certreq -alias mykeypair -storetype PKCS12 -keystore mykeypair.p12 -file cert_signing_request.csr -storepass changeit
 ```

 ## Loading Public Key for Verification
+The receiver can load it into their Keystore using the importcert command
 ```
 	keytool -importcert -alias newkeypair -storetype PKCS12 -keystore newkeypair.p12 -file pub_certificate.cer -storepass changeit
 ```
+We need to have Public Key instance to verify the signature
 ```
 	import java.security.cert.Certificate;;
 	KeyStore keyStore = KeyStore.getInstance("PKCS12");